 First of all, the easiest and most effective way to save money is to pass the CMA exam the first time.
 However, there are also a few other steps you can take to save.

 Working through the free trial of a course helps you see whether the course addresses your learning style and affords plenty of review resources.
 Thankfully, both Gleim CMA and Wiley CMA have free demos available, so I suggest your start your CMA review search with these providers.

 The test prep program included in your CMA course is more than just a collection of practice CMA questions.
 Instead, it's an assortment of opportunities to solidify your understanding.
 Each practice question tests you on a specific concept, so if you get the question right, you've reached a deep level of understanding with the concept.
 If you get the question wrong, you get to learn more about the concept and use your mistake to improve your comprehension.

 Now, I know that many CMA exam prep providers include digital or printed flashcards with their courses.
 But I personally believing that making your own is the best way to go.

 When I was studying for the exam, I filled 3x5 index cards with the key concepts and important points.
 Some of my friends filled a few notebook pages instead.
 Either way works as long as you give your brain the opportunity to process all the content you learned.

 Please share your ideas with us!
 The CMA community and I are eager to know how you plan to save money on the CMA exam!
 It doesn't have to cost a fortune to become a CMA!

-Drafting a resume should be nothing new for you, but have you ever reviewed a resume on behalf of your company?
+Drafting an accounting resume should be nothing new for you, but have you ever reviewed a resume on behalf of your company?
 I have.